danperks/The-Pagoda/Compilation Notes.md

 ## Libraries

-To include libraries, install them with vcpkg and make sure to add `-L [vcpkg include folder] to the end of your g++ command.
+To include libraries, install them with vcpkg and make sure to add `-I [vcpkg include folder] to the end of your g++ command.

 ### Individual library locations

-- Perks - 'D:\Programs\VCPKG\installed\x86-windows\include'
+- Perks - "D:\Programs\VCPKG\installed\x86-windows\include"
 - Chalmers - Using Visual Studio
 - Harrison - To Be Filled
 - Robbie - To Be Filled